Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/good_programming/README.md

 allowing the reader to understand the intent, implementation, and results of your work.

-This is the world of literate and reproducible programming.
+This is literate and reproducible programming.

 # Embed your notebook into your code as comments